solorvox/rxnag/README.md

 ## Requirements

-You need Python3, PyQt5, and PyGame for audio playback.
+You need Python3, PyQt5, and PyGame.
+(PyGame is for audio playback).

 On Linux Mint, Ubuntu, Debian, etc. (Python3 should already be installed)